-Car fires are always a scary situation and can obviously do a lot of damage.
-Car fires can occur in a couple of different ways.
-Comprehensive coverage will cover fire damage to your car regardless of what caused the fire.
-It is important you purchase the coverage on your car insurance before the loss occurs.
+Car fires are always a scary situation.
+They can obviously do a lot of damage and they can occur in a couple of different ways.
+Comprehensive coverage will cover fire damage to your vehicle regardless of what causes the fire, but it's important that you purchase the coverage for your car insurance policy before the loss occurs.

-- Garage Fire: A garage fire can cause a whole lot of damage not only to your home and contents but also your vehicles.
-If your car is parked in the garage and sustains damage from a fire, your car insurance policy is the only place you will be compensated and you must have comprehensive coverage.
+A garage fire can cause a whole lot of damage not only to your home and its contents but to your vehicles as well.
+Your car insurance policy is your only option for compensation if your car is parked in your garage and it sustains damage from a fire.
+You must have comprehensive coverage.
 Home owner's policies never cover automobiles.

-- Car Accident: It often takes a severe accident to start a fire, but unfortunately, it does happen.
-If you were in a collision and a fire started, it is probably a good idea to review the situation with your claims adjuster.
-Whether the accident will fall under collision or comprehensive will vary according to your exact circumstances and your insurance carrier.
-If you did not have collision coverage on your insurance policy, there is a good chance you could still be covered as long as you had comprehensive coverage.
+It usually takes a pretty severe accident to start a fire but, unfortunately, it does happen.
+It's probably a good idea to review the situation with your claims adjuster if you were in a collision and a fire started due to the incident.
+Whether the accident would fall under collision or comprehensive coverage will vary according to your exact circumstances and your insurance carrier.

 Even if you don't have collision coverage on your insurance policy, there's a good chance that you could still be covered if you have comprehensive coverage.

 Be sure to call the appropriate authorities as soon as possible if you find that you can't put your car fire out yourself or if you're not sure that you got it out entirely.

 Car fires often cause the vehicle to be a total loss.
 Having comprehensive coverage can make a horrible situation a little more bearable because you'll know you won't have to cover the expenses all on your own.
 Review your policy because it's always better to know what your car insurance policy covers before a loss occurs so you're not surprised in a claim situation.